petermgrund/site-peter-grund/content/authors/admin/_index.md

   url: https://www.umn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include substance use, neurodevelopment, impulsivity, and religion.
+bio: My research interests include the psychology of visible difference, chronic illness, and emerging adulthood.

 # Interests to show in About widget
 interests:
+- Psychosocial adjustment to visible difference (deformity)
+- Neurocognitive effects of chronic illness
-- Substance use
+- Substance use in emerging adulthood
-- Adolescent neurodevelopment
-- Impulsivity & risk taking
-- Religion and belief

 # Education to show in About widget
 education: